miitdholakia/Quantitative-Forex-Trading-Bot-n8n-Python-/README.md

 Migrating to a Tick-Data Provider (like OANDA or Websockets) to handle real-time spreads.

-Implementing a State-Database (Redis) to track open positions and prevent 'Signal Hammering'.
+Implementing a State-Database to track open positions and prevent 'Signal Hammering'.

 Vectorized Backtesting in Python to verify that the '0.7 ATR Veto' actually improves the Sharpe Ratio over a 5-year sample.